René Hake

-René Hake (born 18 December 1971) is a Dutch professional football coach and former player who is currently an assistant manager at Eredivisie club Feyenoord.
+René Hake (born 18 December 1971) is a Dutch professional football coach and former player who was most recently an assistant manager at Eredivisie club Feyenoord.

 Playing career

-Hake began his football career at SC Oranje in Schoonebeek, Drenthe, where he played in the first team at the age of 17.
+Raised in Schoonebeek, Drenthe, Hake began his football career at local amateur side SC Oranje where he played in the first team at the age of 17.
 He later played in the A-juniors (youth team) at Emmen, but was unable to make the step up to the first team.
 He then went on to study at the CIOS in Heerenveen, Friesland, an educational institution that provides vocational training in sports and physical education.

 Coaching career

 Emmen and Twente

 After completing his studies, Hake spent eleven years working in the youth department at Emmen before moving to the joined youth academy Twente/Heracles Almelo.
 At the academy, he served as head of youth development and coach of the under-19 team.
 Hake was the coach of the under-19 team when they won the national championship and Super Cup for U19s in 2007.
 He also earned his coaching diploma during this period.

 In 2009, Hake was appointed head coach of the reserve team of Twente, succeeding Cees Lok.
 He was later appointed for the position of head coach at Emmen, and signed a contract until 2014 with the club in on 11 October 2010.
 Following his appointment, Emmen started achieving positive results, going nine games unbeaten after his debut as head coach.